 The Villa Borghese Gallery is worth a visit but there is a charge.
 Since they limit the number of people who visit the art gallery per hour, it is necessary to buy a ticket online.
 Stroll around the gardens either before or after your visit to the Villa Borghese Gallery.

 The Appian Way (Via Appia Antica) was Europe's first highway.
-Built in 312 B.C., the Appian Way connected Rome with Capua running in a straight line for much of the way.
-The part of the old road close to Rome is part of a nature and archaeological park, the Parco Regionale dell'Appia Antica.
+Built-in 312 B.C., the Appian Way connected Rome with Capua running in a straight line for much of the way.
+Part of the old road close to Rome is part of a nature and archaeological park, the Parco Regionale dell'Appia Antica.

 Walk on the old road out of Rome on Sunday, when no cars are allowed.
 There are lots of ancient things to see on the peaceful walk, and the park has detailed routes and maps of the best walking and biking routes.
 While you are there see the ruins of Roman monuments, two major Christian catacombs, and the Domine Quo Vadis Church.